 What happens when you put the nervous system at the center of your practice?

-This session explores how blending occupational therapy and mental health perspectives expands your capacity to support clients navigating the complex intersections of autism, ADHD, sensory processing differences, and trauma.
+This session explored how blending occupational therapy and mental health perspectives expand your capacity to support clients navigating the complex intersections of autism, ADHD, sensory processing differences, and trauma.

 Dr. Varleisha D. Lyons, PhD, OTD, OTR/L, FAOTA, FNAP—an occupational therapist with a secondary degree in psychology—will guide you across this cross-disciplinary bridge using the practical lens of neurosociology to reveal how social environments physically shape neural architecture and collective behavior.